River Tamar: Crossings

 The river has 22 road crossings, including some medieval stone bridges.
-The oldest bridge still extant is at Horsebridge (1437), and the next oldest is Greystone Bridge near Lawhitton — this arched stone bridge was built in 1439.
+The oldest bridge still extant is at Horsebridge (1437) and the next oldest is Greystone Bridge near Lawhitton; this arched stone bridge was built in 1439.
 Gunnislake New Bridge was built in 1520 by Sir Piers Edgcumbe, the owner of Cotehele and Mount Edgcumbe.
-The Gunnislake bridge was a main route into south east Cornwall and the lowest bridge over the Tamar until the Tamar Bridge at Saltash was opened in 1962.
+The Gunnislake bridge was a main route into south-east Cornwall and the lowest bridge over the Tamar until the Tamar Bridge at Saltash was opened in 1962.

-The lower Tamar is spanned also by the Royal Albert Bridge (built 1859), a rail bridge now adjacent to the newer Tamar Bridge.
+The lower Tamar is spanned also by the Royal Albert Bridge (built 1859), a railway bridge now adjacent to the newer Tamar Bridge.
 Both of these bridges are between Saltash (known as the 'Gateway to Cornwall') and Plymouth.
 Further downstream, crossing the Hamoaze, is the Torpoint Ferry — a chain ferry connecting Torpoint to Devonport — and at the most downstream part of the Hamoaze there is also the Cremyll Ferry.

-The Calstock Viaduct is another notable structure on the Tamar, being 120 feet (37 m) high with twelve 60-foot (18 m) wide arches, of which three of the piers stand in the river, and was built between 1904 and 1907.
+The Calstock Viaduct is another notable structure on the Tamar, being 120 ft high with twelve 60 ft wide arches, of which three of the piers stand in the river; it was built between 1904 and 1907.